Less is more: New Joint Commission Standards Review

 Burnout is being attributed to about one-third of US clinicians considering switching their professions and workplaces.

-According to HealthLeaders, healthcare burnout rates have doubled as prior to the pandemic, the average was from 30 to 50 to reach approximately 70 percent.
+According to HealthLeaders, healthcare burnout rates have doubled.
+Before the pandemic, the average was from 30%-50% and has since jumped to more than 70%.

 Other contributions to burnout that can lead to adverse patient care and safety include: